Skip to main content

 • Flushed skin

 When these signs appear, take steps to go indoors and cool off as soon as possible.
-Remove excess clothing, take sips of cool water, and place cool compresses on your body.
+Remove excess clothing, drink cool water, and apply cool compresses to your body.

 If you remain in the heat, you could develop symptoms such as rapid breathing, decreased sweating, or altered mental state.
 “A person should seek medical care if they are experiencing the aforementioned symptoms,” Dr. Puopolo says.
 These symptoms can mean that your heat intolerance is progressing to a heat-related illness, such as heat stroke, which may be fatal when untreated.